 Homeschooled Kids Can be Happier Kids

 Animals in zoos receive what’s called enrichment, a special toy or game to make their artificial confinement more bearable.
 Kids free to live their childhoods outside school can receive more enrichment than the classroom offers.
-Often enrichment of their own choosing and without any need to sit still, listen and shut up.
+Often enrichment of their own choosing and without any need to sit still, listen, and be quiet.

 Freedom to Learn